bbc/gel/_content/components/global-navigation.md

 ### Search module

-The purpose of the search sub-component is to either navigate the user to search page (core) or provide an in-page search experience via a draw within the global navigation (enhanced).
+The purpose of the search sub-component is to either navigate the user to search page (core) or provide an in-page search experience via a drawer within the global navigation (enhanced).

 The core implementation of the search module is as a link to the search page.
 The link has an accessible name of “Search BBC” by default, but this can be changed for specific products.
 As well as a text label, the link contains a search icon.
 The text label is hidden at small screen sizes with only the search icon visible.
 At all screen sizes, the link's text is the link's accessible name.